The best cat skiing in Niseko?

 The most advanced cat skiing in Niseko is with Big Wave Cats.

 Big Wave Cats cat skiing is a 15-minute drive from Hirafu, on permitted land, North East of the famous Mt.
 Yotei.
 They run two cats each day, with 5 clients in each, plus a qualified lead and tail guide (7 people in total plus a driver).
-The tail guide is a professional photographer so you will also get a package of great photos from your day, all part of the price if you book through Niseko Photography and Guiding (please say Still Stoked sent you!).
+The tail guide is a professional photographer so you will also get a package of great photos from your day, all part of the price if you book through Niseko Photography and Guiding

 The reason why this is the best cat skiing in Niseko is because of the snow quality and terrain options.
-There is something for everyone (intermediate, advanced and expert riders).
+It is not recommended beginners or people inexperienced in powder skiing.
 From the steep West facing runs called The Stacks which boast some amazing pillows, gulleys and steep trees, to the open North faces where you can find the coldest powder and open tree sections.
 They aim for 8 runs a day and runs vary from 200 – 250m.
 Not the longest ski runs but this is Japan not Alaska… For what you lose in vertical descent, you gain in snow quality!
 J.A.P.O.W.

 If you are looking for challenging terrain and a true Japan backcountry experience – this is the operation to go with.
 Niseko Photography & Guiding and Rising Sun Guides are the booking agents for this operation.
 Use code STILLSTOKED5 for a 5% discount when booking with Niseko Photography & Guiding (you will also get your photos higher resolution).